 Master's Degree Requirements: Computer networking core courses constitute 9 of the 30 minimum credit hours.
-Students take 12 additional credit hours of computer networking courses from one of four currently defined technical concentration areas: network design, network hardware, network software or distributed computing.
+Students take 12 additional credit hours of computer networking courses from one of three currently defined technical concentration areas: network design, network hardware, or network software.
 The remaining 9 credit hours may be taken from an approved management concentration sequence, as additional courses in the computer networking technical concentration areas, or as 6 hours of thesis and 3 credit hours from the list of approved computer networking courses.
 At least 6 of the 30 credits must come from the 700 level, and non-letter graded courses such as individual studies courses may account for a maximum of 3 credit hours.